Fine Art BA (Hons)

 104 UCAS Tariff points

-3 GCSEs 3 GCSEs at grade C/4 or above (or equivalent) including English Language
+3 GCSEs 3 GCSEs at grade C/4 (or equivalent) including English Language

 Develop your skills and artistic creativity by immersing yourself in drawing, painting, printmaking, sculpture, photography, digital and time based media, as well as engaging with histories and philosophies of art.
 You will work in our exciting creative spaces, including a sculpture studio, a printmaking studio, a chemical darkroom and digital suites equipped with Adobe Creative Suite.
 The focus on the studio will be supported by our lecturers and enhanced by visiting artists, curators and arts professionals who will share their experiences with you and offer the opportunity for one-to-one tutorials.